Household Safety: Preventing Injuries From Falling, Climbing, and Grabbing

 Around Your Home

-- Never put babies in child safety seats, infant seats, or bouncer seats on a countertop or atop furniture.
+- Never put babies in child safety seats, infant seats, or bouncer seats on a countertop or on top of furniture.
 The force of the baby's movements could propel the seat over the side and cause serious injuries.

-- Attach protective padding or other specially designed covers to corners of coffee tables, furniture, and countertops with sharp edges.
+- Attach protective padding or other specially designed covers to corners of coffee tables, furniture, fireplace hearths, and countertops with sharp edges.

-- Clean up any spills around the home immediately.
+- Clean up any spills around the home right away.

 - Apply nonskid strips to the bottoms of bathtubs.